Trees in Cities Challenge

 Global temperatures are rising at rapid rates and bold action is needed now.
 Planting more trees in urban areas holds a considerable potential to tackle effects of climate change.
 The United Nations has invited mayors around the world to join the Trees in Cities Challenge by making a pledge to plant trees in their city.

 Victoria was the first city in Canada to join the challenge.

 Residents and groups can join in the Trees in Cities Challenge in four easy steps: Pledge to plant, learn about tree care, record your trees and become a tree champion.

 2. Learn about tree health

-The long-term tree health of trees is crucial.
-To learn about tree placement, maintenance and care practices before breaking ground, check out our online tree care resources at the bottom of the page.
+The long-term health of trees is crucial.
+To learn about tree placement, maintenance and care practices before breaking ground, check out our online tree care resources at the bottom of this page.